-Ramsey County, with the assistance of the Institute for Community Alliances, completed surveys for every emergency shelter and transitional housing program, regardless of funding source, for the night of January 26, 2017.
+Ramsey County, with assistance from the Institute for Community Alliances, completed surveys for every emergency shelter and transitional housing program, regardless of funding source, for the night of January 26, 2017.
 At the same time, community and government partners surveyed as many unsheltered persons as feasible over a several-day period.